mozilla/www.ccadb.org/policy.md

 ## 4. Subordinate CA Certificates ##

-A subordinate CA certificate is a certificate signed by a root CA or another subordinate CA. The CCADB considers the terms “intermediate” and “subordinate” synonymous.
+A subordinate CA certificate is a certificate signed by a root CA or another subordinate CA. The CCADB considers the terms "intermediate" and "subordinate" synonymous.
 To determine which subordinate CA certificates MUST be entered into the CCADB, refer to the individual Store policy.
 This includes certificates that are revoked.
 For newly-created subordinate CA certificates, this MUST happen before the certificate begins issuing publicly-trusted certificates.

 Each instance (i.e. PEM data) of a subordinate CA certificate only needs to be included in the CCADB once.